Author guide to publishing on Octopus.

 Overview

-Octopus publications are different to traditional journal articles or papers.
+Octopus publications are different from traditional journal articles or papers.
 There are eight smaller publication types aligned with the research process.
 A little like a 'patent office', you can register all your work, including theories, data, and analyses.
 However, when you start the publication process you’ll need to approach it as though you’re submitting to a journal.
 Whatever you publish should be the formal 'version of record', ready to be assessed by others and publicly recorded against your name and ORCID iD.
 You might want to have a look at some example publications of the different types before writing your own.
 Here is a handy guide to the eight types.
 It is most likely that your first publication will be of a Research Problem.
 Here is an example of what a Research Problem publication might look like.
 You can also see other publication types linked to that one.
 When you're ready to publish, you will need to have to hand:

 - Your publication title